 Identification of biomarkers associated with propranolol induced infantile hemangioma regression

-Dr. Jonathan Perkins is an associate professor in the Department of Otolaryngology at the University of Washington.
-In his pilot project, he will examine the effect of propranolol on infantile hemangiomas (IH), proliferative endotherial cell tumors that are the most common pediatric head and neck tumors.
+In his pilot project, Dr. Jonathan Perkins will examine the effect of propranolol on infantile hemangiomas (IH), proliferative endotherial cell tumors, which are the most common pediatric head and neck tumors.
 Rapidly expanding IH can impair vision and breathing during infancy and early childhood.
-Propranolol has been effective in reducing IH size and IH associated complications.
+Propranolol has been effective in reducing IH size and IH-associated complications.
 Perkins will compare genotypically matched IH tissue gene expression before and after propranolol treatment to IH tumors that are treated with standard therapy.
 The proposed project will add to the understanding of how beta adrenergic blockade stops tumor growth and induces tumor regression.